thrsouza/sauron/README.md

 Next Steps
 ----------

-- Introduce endpoints to approve or reject pending pre-registrations.
+- Integrate with external credit score evaluation services to automatically approve or reject customers based on their document/CPF.
+- Implement query endpoints to list customers by status (pending, approved, rejected).
 - Add persistence migrations (e.g., Flyway) when moving beyond the in-memory database.
-- Integrate observability (logging/metrics) so the Eye can report what it sees.
+- Integrate observability (logging/metrics) so the Eye can report what it sees and tracks the evaluation process.

 License
 -------